exercism/r/README.md

 In order to be accepted by Travis-CI, each exercise must be registered in `config.json`.

 ### Style guide
 There are a variety of R style guides in circulation and opinions on the topic can vary widely which does make it hard to settle on specific standards.
-Our preference is to have R code in this repository follow Hadley Wickham's [R style guide](http://adv-r.had.co.nz/Style.html).
+Our preference is to have R code in this repository follow the [tidyverse style guide](http://style.tidyverse.org/).

 You are thus encouraged to run [`lintr`](https://github.com/jimhester/lintr) on your R scripts before opening a [pull request](#writing-a-pull-request) in order to check that your code adheres to this style guide before submitting it for review.